 SkipAutoImplementation Decorator

-.
+The @SkipAutoImplmentation decorator allows you to exclude specific methods from automatic implementation by the CrudRepositoryImplementationService.
 This is useful when you want to provide your own custom implementation for methods that would otherwise be automatically generated based on their naming convention.

 Usage